 Investing in partnership

-Over the years we’ve narrowed our supplier base, because we value long term relationships.
-In the case of ANCA and SMS, it lets us develop the capability of their machines to produce at a better level, on average, than what’s already in the market.
+Over the years we’ve narrowed our supplier base because we value long-term relationships.
+In the case of partners such as SMS or ANCA, it lets us develop the capability of their machines to produce at a better level, on average, than what’s already in the market.

-As we’ve done with ANCA, we’ve developed specific loading and clamping systems for SMC machines which hold much tighter tolerances over unattended production.
-Our clamping systems for making aerospace super alloy material application end mills are not commercially available to other SMS customers.
+As we’ve done with ANCA, we’ve developed specific loading and clamping systems for SMS machines that hold much tighter tolerances over unattended production.
+Our clamping systems for making aerospace super-alloy material application end mills are not commercially available to other SMS customers.
 As a result, we can hold 3-4 microns concentricity over 24 hours of grinding those tools, whereas the standard system offered more like 10-12 microns.

 The tool coating machines we purchase are another example of our strategy for investing for good technical reasons.
 We’ve gone for the most expensive option because the supplier is the market leader and our long partnership has allowed us to leverage the relationship – not only in the purchase of new technology, but for the ongoing support of our older coating machines.

 Therefore, supplier selection is another critical consideration when making capital investments.
 For us, it’s not just about buying the right machines; it’s having that depth of relationship that allows us to go over and above what’s currently commercially available and create a better solution for our own customers.

 At Sutton Tools we put our longevity and sustainability down to quality investment.
 We see it as a way to weather not only global competition, but continuous economic storms like the Global Financial Crisis (GFC) and acute crises like the one we’re in now.
 It’s only one part of the puzzle … You must also have a very good understanding of the global supply dynamics around the products that you’re producing.
 You can always buy the best machines with the best productivity, but unless you have complementary product management and a medium-to-long-term vision for how to bring those products to market, they won’t save you.